 That is exactly what we did!
 We had a blast exploring in and around Kootenay, hiking wherever we could!
 And of course relaxing in Radium Hot Springs between hikes…

 Kootenay National Park is one of the most underrated national parks we’ve been to.
 In fact, whenever we tell someone about Kootenay, a typical answer is ‘where is that?’ or ‘what is Kootenay?’.
 We need to change that!
 Kootenay is INCREDIBLE!
 Or maybe we don’t need to change it… The less people that know about it, the more open and stunning it will be for you!

 In this blog post, we are going to do a countdown of the 4 best things to do in Kootenay National Park.
 But we are not going to stop there… We are also going to let you in on a secret free campsite that we found right outside the park!
 F-R-E-E!

 Next, you’ll need an itinerary for how to maximize your adventure while minimizing time in the car driving.
 We put that together for you in addition to all of the gear recommendations we have for your experience in Kootenay National Park!

 Have you ever heard of Kootenay National Park?
 No?
 Well, Kootenay is where YOU are going to get pictures like THIS:

 Are you excited?
 We are too!
+If you would like to check out our Kootenay National Park adventure in video form, check out the video below.
 Without further ado, let’s dive into our countdown of things to do in Kootenay!